 No, you must submit your entry online by scanning it in full colour, with and image quality of 300-400 dpi.
 Feel free to submit a physical copy as well, though is not necessary.

-NOTE: the top 10 finalists will need to submit their work with the text and illustrations separately.
+NOTE: the top 10 finalists will need to submit their work with the text and illustrations separately as well as the font name and file.

 ONLY TOP STUDENTS HAVE A CHANCE AT WINNING?